Psychological Services for First Responders

 “Where Heroes Go for Help”

-The Enforce Health Wellness Program for First Responders is a program designed to enhance the emotional, behavioral, and physical wellness of current and/or former first responders.
+Our psychological services for first responders is designed to enhance the emotional, behavioral, and physical wellness of current and/or former first responders.
 We recognize the unique difficulties those who serve the public as a first responder experience and we have the training and experience to address your needs.
-Whether it be behavioral health issues, a need to develop an exercise program, or nutritional consultation, we are here to help.

 Many first responders avoid seeking professional help because of concerns related to stigma; concerns that seeking help or direction may be a sign of weakness.
 We consider the decision to seek support to be a sign of strength and a reflection of someone who understands the importance of wellness in maintaining a balanced life.